Dandy: Black dandyism

 Black dandies have existed since the beginnings of dandyism and have been formative for its aesthetics in many ways.
 Maria Weilandt in "The Black Dandy and Neo-Victorianism: Re-fashioning a Stereotype" (2021) critiques the history of Western European dandyism as primarily centered around white individuals and the homogenization whiteness as the figurehead of the movement.
-It is important to acknowledge Black dandyism as distinct and a highly political effort at challenging stereotypes of race, class, gender, and nationality.

-British-Nigerian artist Yinka Shonibare (b.
-1962) employs the neo-Victorian dandy stereotypes to illustrate the Black man experiences in Western European societies.
-Shonibare's photographic suite Dorian Gray (2001) refers to Oscar Wilde's literary creation of the same name,The Picture Of Dorian Gray (1890), but with the substitution of a disfigured Black protagonist.
-As the series progress, readers soon notice that there exists no real picture of "Dorian Gray" but only illustrations of other white protagonists.
-It is through this theme of isolation and Otherness that the Black Dorian Gray becomes Shonibare's comment on the absence of Black representation in Victorian Britain.
+British-Nigerian artist Yinka Shonibare employs the neo-Victorian dandy stereotypes to illustrate Black experiences in Western European societies.
+Shonibare's photographic suite Dorian Gray (2001), in reference to The Picture Of Dorian Gray (1890), substitutes a disfigured Black protagonist.